 BREAKING A LEASE

 You may have to pay your landlord some money if you end your fixed term tenancy early – often referred to as “breaking a lease” – but it is not as simple as automatically owing the remaining months of rent.
-Once you have broken your lease, your landlord has a legal responsibility to minimize or your loss, or “mitigate”, by trying to re-rent your unit at a fair price.
+Once you have broken your lease, your landlord has a legal responsibility to minimize your loss, or “mitigate”, by trying to re-rent your unit at a fair price.
 See Residential Tenancy Branch (RTB) Policy Guideline 5 for more information.
+To help your landlord find a replacement tenant, consider sending them TRAC’s template, Request to Cooperate in Finding a Replacement Tenant.

 If your landlord is forced to re-rent your unit at a $25 discount to secure a replacement tenant, they could be entitled to $25 per month over the remaining term of your agreement.
 However, if your landlord can re-rent your unit for more than what you were paying, that additional money they will earn over the remaining months of your agreement can be or applied to, or “set off” against, any other money you owe your landlord for unpaid rent or damages.
 See RTB Policy Guideline 3 for more information.